cogentcore/core/README.md

 As of 11/2018 it is now at a **beta** level:

-* All major functionality is in place, and API is stable and only very minor changes are anticipated going forward.
+* All major functionality is in place, and API is stable and only minor changes are anticipated going forward.
 The system is now ready for wider adoption.

 * Everything has been thoroughly tested, but generally only by a small number of core developers / users.

 * Please file [Issues](https://github.com/goki/gi/issues) for anything that does not work.

+* 3/2019: `python` wrapper is now available!  you can do most of GoGi from python now.
+See [README.md](https://github.com/goki/gi/tree/master/python/README.md) file there for more details.